Burnaby French Module and French Community Module

 Did you graduate from a French Immersion program or study French in High School?
 Have you lived in a French environment?
 If so, you may want to consider the French modules of the PDP.

-The French module focuses on issues specific to teaching in French and prepares student teachers to teach Core French, French Immersion or Programme Francophone at the elementary or secondary level.
+The French modules focus on issues specific to teaching in French and prepare student teachers to teach Core French, French Immersion or Programme Francophone at the elementary or secondary level.

 School experiences and practica will take place throughout the Lower Mainland.

-Student teachers who participate in the French module may also be eligible for bursaries of up to $1,000 each.
+Student teachers who participate in either French module may also be eligible for bursaries of up to $1,000 each.